dboddie-canonical-work/disgorged-docs/snapcraft-plugin-api.rst

 ..
 5124.md

-.. \_snapcraft-plugin-api:
+.. _snapcraft-plugin-api:

 Snapcraft plugin API
 ====================

-The process of creating a snap follows a specific `lifecycle <parts-lifecycle.md>`__ for each part.
+The process of creating a snap follows a specific :ref:`lifecycle <parts-lifecycle>` for each part.
 What happens during each step in the lifecycle depends on the plugin being used for that part.

 ``BasePlugin``
 --------------